 Gray Lenses

-We have to include gray, but you already know the deal: A gray tint preserves true color perception, reducing overall brightness without altering colors.
+We can’t skip gray, but you already know the deal: A gray tint preserves true color perception, reducing overall brightness without altering colors.
 It works well outdoors on cloudy or sunny days and reduces glare, especially on the water.
 There’s a reason this is the most popular sunglass lens tint.

 Recommended for: